luca-martinelli-09/serie-dl/README.md

 The script is developed on Windows, so Linux or macOS support is not tested and may not works.

 You need to download chromedriver for linux or macOS.
-Downloads are avaiable on [https://chromedriver.chromium.org/](this link.)
+Downloads are avaiable on [this link](https://chromedriver.chromium.org/).